Virginia A. Seitz: Early life and education

-Seitz's father, Collins J. Seitz, was a chancellor of Delaware who wrote the 1952 decision in Gebhart v.
+Seitz was born in Wilmington, Delaware, on August 1, 1956.
+Her father, Collins J. Seitz, was a chancellor of Delaware who wrote the 1952 decision in Gebhart v.
 Belton, which paved the way for Brown v.
 Board of Education.

 Seitz earned a bachelor's degree in 1978 from Duke University, and was a Rhodes Scholar.
 She earned an BA in 1980 from Brasenose College, Oxford (promoted to an MA per tradition).
 She earned a J.D. degree in 1985 from the University at Buffalo Law School.

 After law school, Seitz clerked from 1985 until 1986 for Judge Harry T. Edwards of the United States Court of Appeals for the District of Columbia Circuit, and from 1986 until 1987 for Justice William J. Brennan of the Supreme Court of the United States.

-Professional career
+Career

 After clerking for the Supreme Court, Seitz worked for the labor law firm of Bredhoff & Kaiser in Washington, DC.

-In 1998, Seitz joined Sidley Austin as a partner in the firm's Washington office.
+In 1998, she joined Sidley Austin as a partner in the firm's Washington office.
+In November 2008, Legal Times reported that Seitz's name was being discussed as a possible nominee to the Supreme Court of the United States by Barack Obama.

 In November 2011, Seitz was included on The New Republic's list of Washington's most powerful, least famous people.

-Possible nomination to the U.S. Supreme Court

-In November 2008, Legal Times reported that Seitz's name was being discussed as a possible nominee to the Supreme Court of the United States by Barack Obama.
+After leaving the Office of Legal Counsel in 2013, Seitz returned to Sidley Austin.
+She was elected to the American Law Institute in 2017.